Caring, professional help for addiction

-First Step's staff offers a caring heart, professional qualifications, and years of experience to each and every client who walks through our doors.
+First Step's staff offer a caring heart, professional qualifications, and years of experience to each and every client who walks through our doors.
 In addition to our team of Licensed Addiction Counselors, we work closely with The Village's mental health professionals and our on-staff registered nurse helps with referrals related to physical and psychiatric disorders.
-We also help family members and significant others deal with issues related to loving someone who struggles with drug or alcohol use.
+We also help family members and significant others deal with issues related to loving someone who struggles with chemical dependency or drug or alcohol use.

 At First Step Recovery, we recognize addiction as a family disease.
 We provide a weekly educational/process group for individuals with a loved one in our program.
 Adult family members and significant others are strongly encouraged to attend during the months their loved one is in treatment.

 READ MORE: How a Mother and Son Found Healing